lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 ```java
 record ChargeWallet(BigDecimal amount, String expenseId) {}
 ```

-In case of successful charge, Wallet emits a `WalletCharged` domain event.
-In case of any error, Wallet emits a `WalletChargeRejected` domain event. <br>
+In case of a successful charge, the wallet emits a `WalletCharged` domain event.
+In case of any error, the wallet emits a `WalletChargeRejected` domain event. <br>
 The `WalletCharged` domain event triggers a successful Saga "route" and `WalletChargeRejected` a compensation Saga "route".

 `WalletCharged` data model: